proactiveprogramming/proactiveprogramming/README.md

 - Mahara (eportfolio)
 - Adobe Commerce (Formerly Magento)

+## 🧰 Tools
+- Git and Github

 ## 🎓 Education
-- BS Computer Science and Software Engineering from RIT (Rochester Institute of Technology.
+- BS in Computer Science and Software Engineering from RIT (Rochester Institute of Technology.
 Minor in Medical Studies and History